 Few apps compare to Bitpay when it comes to how easy it makes converting cryptos into cash, making it one of the best apps for cryptocurrency.
 I once made a spontaneous decision to purchase a TV while shopping at an electronic store and realized I didn’t have enough to pay for it on my debit card.
 I converted some of the Bitcoin in my Bitpay wallet to dollars with the app, and I was at the register checking out in a few minutes.

 Bitpay also allows you to buy cryptocurrencies with your credit or debit cards.
 Just as easily as you can convert cryptos to fiat with the app, you can purchase up to 10 types of cryptos with the app, including all the most popular ones like Bitcoin, Bitcoin Cash, Ethereum, and Dogecoin.

 The Bitpay app’s trading platform is robust enough to handle all your trading needs as a beginner.

-- Easy way to convert cryptos into spendable cash
+- Bitpay offers an easy way to convert cryptos into spendable cash.

-Paxful’s website has been around for about 5 years, and they finally released an app a year ago.
+Paxful’s website has been around for about 5 years, and it finally released a a crypto trading app a year ago.
 The site provides a platform for users to participate in peer-to-peer trades.
 It allows the buying and selling of Bitcoin and Ethereum, using virtually any payment system you can think of.

-Gift cards, payment processors like PayPal, and, even, cash by mail is accepted there.
+Gift cards, payment processors like PayPal, and, even, cash by mail are accepted there.
 Not that I would ever recommend sending cash in the mail.
 That would be quite foolish.

 Vendors make profits by selling cryptos at margins above or below their current market price.
 This is how I got started trading cryptocurrencies, and it can be profitable even if you do not make a significant investment.